Dario Frigo: Career

 In 2003 he started strong and in the first half of the season he won 6 races: a stage at Paris–Nice, a stage and the final classification both at the Volta a la Comunitat Valenciana and at the Setmana Catalana and a stage in the Giro that placed him in 7th overall.
 Towards the end of the season, he competed in the Vuelta a España, finishing in twenty-first place.
 He also took part in the World Championships in both the individual time trial and road race in Hamilton.
-He ended the season with a third place in the Giro di Lombardia and in finished 14th in the UCI ranking.
+He ended the season with a third place in the Giro di Lombardia and finished 14th in the UCI ranking.

 2004 was a poor year for Frigo: he was unable to race for three months due to physical problems, and facing a slow and difficult recovery, won no races.
 In spite of everything, for the second consecutive year he was selected for the World Championships in Verona.

-In 2005, Frigo had another bad season: as he only won one stage in the Tour de Luxembourg and in July during the Tour de France, he and his wife were stopped by the French police after a ten doses of EPO were found.
+In 2005, Frigo had another bad season: as he only won one stage in the Tour de Luxembourg and in July during the Tour de France, he and his wife were stopped by the French police after ten doses of EPO were found.
 After being excluded from the Tour de France, he announced his decision to end his career.